hsandid/SmartIrrigationSystem/docs/docs/Raspberry-Pi-Information/RaspberryPi-PortablePowerSupply.md

 ### Practical Example

-If possible with the current situation, it would be interesting to obtain a small form-factor solar panel and batteries to test this portable setup
+If possible with the current situation, it would be interesting to obtain a small form-factor solar panel and batteries to test this portable setup for the *Smart Irrigation Controller*